 AI data analysis tools, like MonkeyLearn, can locate, clean, analyze, and visualize your data, with almost no need for human input.
-The results are fast, making even big data appear small, and the processes scalable to any needs.
-And, perhaps best of all, they are extremely easy to use.
+The results are fast, making even big data appear small, and the process scalable to any needs.
+Perhaps best of all, they are extremely easy to use.